Roasted Beet, Baby Kale and Brie Quiche

-- While the veggies roast, whisk the eggs, greek yogurt, heavy cream, parsley, dill, crushed red pepper and a good pinch of salt + pepper in a bowl until combined.
+- While the veggies roast, whisk the eggs, greek yoghurt, heavy cream, parsley, dill, crushed red pepper and a good pinch of salt + pepper in a bowl until combined.

 - Stir in the brie and half of the shredded fontina cheese.

-- Add the roasted veggies to bottom of you tart pan.
+- Add the roasted veggies to the bottom of your tart pan.
 Pour the egg mixture over the veggies.
 Top with the remaining fontina cheese.

-- Let the quiche rest for 5 minutes for before cutting!
+- Let the quiche rest for 5 minutes before cutting!